amortimer20/sehs-io/src/pages/code-challenges/12-fizz-buzz.md

 #### Skills to Practice

-- Repeat statements using loops
+- Repeating statements using loops
-- Make decisions using if statements
+- Making decisions using if statements
-- Check for divisibility
+- Checking for divisibility

 ### Challenge Tasks